cultuurnet/calendar-summary-v3/README.md

 ```

 ## How it works
-The calendar-summary-v3 PHP takes the start and end date of an Event or Place object (hence the dependency on [cultuurnet/search-v3](https://github.com/cultuurnet/search-v3)),
-and formats it.
-There's a HTML formatter and a plain text formatter.
+This library helps with formatting calendar information as HTML or plain text for events or places from Uitdatabank.
+We do this by parsing an `Offer` instance from JSONLD.

 ### Types
-The Event or Place object has a calendarType property which can have one of the four following options:
+The `Offer` object has a `calendarType` property which can have one of the four following options:
 * single
 * multiple
 * periodic